Call Me: +44 (0) 7889 861654

 The pear has a multiplicity of meanings and has been used in art as a symbol as far back as the Romans on the walls of Pompeii.
 Gothic and Early Renaissance painters used the pear to represent marital faith but it also symbolized inner peace.

-In some cultures it symbolizes affection.
-In christian contexts the pear symbolizes the Virgin and Child, probably because of it’s sweetness.
+In some cultures the pear symbolizes affection.
+In christian contexts it symbolizes the Virgin and Child, probably because of it’s sweetness.
 It also bestows wisdom and health, the Chinese considered the pear as a symbol of immortality.

 The pear in contemporary art can have different meanings, i.e. transitory and momentary.
 Consuming seasonal pears has benefits for your health, the environment and sustainable development, because the pear is grown in the UK then there are no air miles.